hjwylde/gradle-whiley-plugin/README.md

 *IMPORTANT*:
 Currently due to the way the Whiley compiler works, changing the project layout for the Whiley source files will break the compilation script as some strings are hardcoded in.
-See issue #{TODO}
+See [issue #3](https://github.com/hjwylde/gradle-whiley-plugin/issues/3 "Source Set Directories").

 *NOTE*:
 Currently compiling Whiley source files from another source set causes an error.
-See issue #{TODO}
+See [issue #4](https://github.com/hjwylde/gradle-whiley-plugin/issues/4 "Source Set Compilation Error").

 ## Dependency management